-Students must file all components of the application process with the Graduate School by February 15 for a fall semester start.
+Students must file all components of the application process with Nursing CAS by February 15 for a fall semester start.
 D.N.P. applicants who apply after the deadline will be considered on a space-available basis for fall admission, provided their application is complete by June 1.

 Graduate School tuition rates for the current year may be found on the Graduate School's website.
 Several sources of financial assistance, including scholarships, are available.

 To apply to the D.N.P. program, you must have graduated with at least a bachelor’s degree in Nursing from an accredited program, normally with a graduate GPA of at least 3.0 on a 4.0 scale (4.0 = A).
 A statistics course that included inferential analysis must have been taken within five years of the program's start date.
 Undergraduate courses in nursing research and in health assessment are required prerequisites, as is a copy of your current Wisconsin nursing license.